Call-to-actions (CTAs) are crucial to guiding a visitor around your ecommerce website and leading them to take a desired action.

 DO NOT forget that CTAs alone don’t convert

-CTA’s are a great tool to encourage users to move around the site, so make sure the pages you are sending them to are strong in terms of text content and design.
+CTA’s are a great tool to encourage users to move around the site, so make sure the pages you are sending them to are strong in terms of content and design.

 Whilst offering a smooth user journey including CTAs is important , it is largely the content of your site that validates whether you are a company that is worth recognition in your marketplace.
-It is crucial to showcase what you’ve done and what you know > using testimonials, case studies and industry news are a few of our favourite suggestions of how to include strong content.
+It is crucial to showcase what you’ve done and what you know.
+Using testimonials, case studies and industry news are a few of our favourite suggestions of how to include strong content.

 Similarly, attractive design with impressive features will help you build a convincing case as to why a user should engage with your brand.
-The Call-to-actions should contribute to an overall design that is impactful and reflects your brand effectively.
+The CTA should contribute to an overall design that is impactful and reflects your brand effectively.

 By validating your proposition with both strong content and good deign, users are more likely to recognise you as worth engaging with and the rank you as a serious contender in your industry.